 - Soak up the feeling of being in the ‘best places to visit in Emilia Romagna’ while no longer even being in Italy

 Make it a day trip from Bologna: Allow around two hours by car each way.
 By public transport, you’ll first need to get to Rimini (around an hour by train) and then take the bus (approximately 50 minutes) up to San Marino.
 There are no border checks or anything like that to worry about.
 If there are a few of you, a private tour from Bologna might be a quicker option, as you could split the cost.

 It took me a few visits to Emilia Romagna before I finally made it to Comacchio, but it was certainly worth the wait!
 Comacchio isn’t the most accessible place to get to in Emilia Romagna as it does not have a train station, but whether you hire a car or make it here by bus, it’s well worth taking a detour for!

-Often billed as ‘Little Venice’ due to it being close to the Veneto border, complete with canals and relatively devoid of tourists, it’s an ideal base to explore the local nature from and also soak up the quaint canals.
+Often billed as ‘Little Venice’ due to it being close to the Veneto border, it comes complete with canals and remains relatively devoid of tourists.
+This is an ideal base to explore the local nature, such as the Po Delta.

-A relatively small commune, the main town its self is everything you would expect: still canals reflecting colourful buildings, streets lined with excellent restaurants and bars, and the joy of not being too crowded by tourists.
-It’s well worth hiring a bike to explore the local area and the Po Delta after you’ve enjoyed a couple of chilled days and sampled the local fish speciality, Eel and Clams.
+The main town itself is everything you would expect: mirror-like canals reflecting colourful buildings, streets lined with excellent restaurants and bars, and the joy of not being too crowded by tourists.
+It’s well worth hiring a bike to explore the local area and the Po Delta after you’ve enjoyed a couple of chilled days and sampled the local fish speciality, eel and clams.